Health & Biomedical Sciences Camp

 There is no formal registration deadline, but when the program is full the registration portal will be closed.
 Because the number of spaces is limited (to facilitate closer collaborations between students, faculty, and guest speakers), it is advised that registrations and payments be submitted as soon as possible to secure a slot.

-Once we receive your registration and payment, you will be added to our roster of enrolled students.
-We will be in touch with additional program details in early-mid July.
+Once we receive your registration and payment, you will be added to our roster of enrolled students!
+We will then forward you a Medical Form and Housing Form to complete.
+Additional details about the program, including a detailed schedule, will be sent to all enrolled students in late June–early July.

-Full refunds will be issued for camper cancellation before June 1.
-In the unlikely event of a camp cancellation, full refunds will be issued.
+Full refunds will be issued for camper cancellation before May 15, 2023.
+No refunds will be offered for camper cancellation after May 15.
+In the unlikely event of camp cancellation, full refunds will be issued.